Sowmya-Narayana/Sowmya-Narayana/README.md

 - 👋 Hi, I’m @Sowmya-Narayana
 - 👀 I’m interested in web development and coding
-- 🌱 I’m currently learning ruby and have good knowledge on Javascript,HTML,CSS,GIT
+- 🌱 I’m currently learning js and have good knowledge on Javascript,HTML,CSS,GIT

 <!---